tomtomjhj/init.vim/notes.md

   }
 ```

+LspStop: autostart=false.
+Manually LspStart.
+Then LspStop.
+Then automatically started.

 ## (n)vim pitfalls
 * Cursor movement on concealed string: `set concealcursor=n` doesn't work as expected. <https://vi.stackexchange.com/questions/4530/moving-over-conceal>
 * Wrap `autocmd`s with `exec 'au ...'`: may not work as expected because of the interaction w/ `|`.